upatras-hci/iv/reports/12013254/readme.md

 ## 6.Participatory content 2Α
-For this deliverable, I created two files called, [`animated-tab-bar.md`](https://github.com/EvangeliaChatz/site-hci-2022/blob/master/_remix/animated-tab-bar.md) & [`signupform.md`](https://github.com/EvangeliaChatz/site-hci-2022/blob/master/_remix/signupform.md) in my site's repository and make pull request to [organization's site repository](https://github.com/EvangeliaChatz/site-hci-2022/tree/master/_remix).Pull request are in the table at the end of the section.<br>
+For this deliverable, I created two files called, [`animated-tab-bar.md`](https://github.com/EvangeliaChatz/site-hci-2022/blob/master/_remix/animated-tab-bar.md) & [`signupform.md`](https://github.com/EvangeliaChatz/site-hci-2022/blob/master/_remix/signupform.md) in the [remix folder](https://github.com/EvangeliaChatz/site-hci-2022/tree/master/_remix) in my [site's repository](https://github.com/EvangeliaChatz/site-hci-2022/tree/master) and make pull request to [organization's site repository](https://github.com/EvangeliaChatz/site-hci-2022/tree/master/_remix).Pull request are in the table at the end of the section.<br>
 As a designer, I decided that the changes from the [initial one](https://codepen.io/ehermanson/details/KwKWEv) I will make to the exercises have to do with improving the UI so I chose the following interactive examples:</br>
 #### 🔗 [Sign up/Sign in form](https://codepen.io/EvangeliaChatz/pen/GRBXNPd)  <br>
 In this example I made changes such as changing the font sizes,from the [initial one](https://codepen.io/abxlfazl/details/VwKzaEm) as they were too large and spoiled the final result. </br>